alaminatik/implementation_of_laravel_job_queue/README.md

 Alternatively, you may run the queue:listen command.
 When using the queue:listen command, you don’t have to manually restart the worker when you want to reload your updated code or reset the application state.

 $php artisan queue:listen

+Now you can run project using bellow command:

+php artisan serve

 Lets Test